Hire a Professional MC for Your Next Event

 Many companies use internal people, which has its pros and cons.

-“On the upside, they have a connection to the organization and know the inside jokes,” says Kimberley King, president of LimeLight Group in Dartmouth, NS.
+“On the upside, they have a connection to the organization and know the inside jokes,” says Kimberley King, CEO of LimeLight Group in Dartmouth, NS.

 “But you want to make sure you have an expert who can take event hiccups and make them disappear.
 When a technical difficulty occurs or the sponsor’s name is dropped from the script, a pro can pick up the pieces and right the wrong without notice.”